MattSegal/devblog/content/simple-django-deployment.md

 Also, just so you know, this guide will involve buying a domain name ($2 - $10 USD / year) and using a paid cloud service (5 bucks / month).
 If you're not willing (or unable) to get your credit card out and pay for some stuff, then you will not be able to complete every step.

+I said this was a "simple" guide, but I didn't say it's short: it's surprisingly long in fact.
 This guide has five steps, which I suggest you do in order:

 1. [Server setup]({filename}/simple-django-deployment-1.md)
 2. [Prepare and test Django locally]({filename}/simple-django-deployment-2.md)